What is Shore Diving? – Considerations for Shore Divers

 Benefits of Shore Diving

-Shore diving offers a number of advantages, particularly for divers who are prone to seasickness.
-In fact, there are plenty of night diving opportunities from the shore (but you’ll need a decent dive light because visibility can be quite low).
+Shore diving offers a number of advantages, particularly for scuba divers who are prone to seasickness.
+In fact, there are plenty of night diving opportunities for shore scuba divers.
+Don’t forget though, that you need a decent dive light because visibility can be quite low.

 Some of the Best Spots to Shore Dive

-The whole point of scuba diving is to be able to explore the beauty of the ocean – the bright corals, the colorful fish and maybe explore a cave or two.
-There are some fantastic places where you can shore dive:
+The whole point of scuba diving is to be able to explore the beauty of the ocean – the bright corals, the colorful fish, and maybe explore a cave or two.
+There are some fantastic dive sites to take a dive trip to where you can shore dive:

 - The Caribbean